edgarcancinoe/xarm_DDPG_HER/README.md

 This repository contains the training code, parameter configuration, and a working model to compute inverse kinematics for a xArm6 robot to reach a target destination in cartesian coordinates.

-The simulation is carried out using ```mujoco200``` and the environment ```gym-xarm6``` was provided by julio-design in the following repository: [xArm6-Gym-Env](https://github.com/julio-design/xArm6-Gym-Env).
+The simulation is carried out using ```mujoco200``` and the environment ```gym-xarm6``` was provided by _julio-design_ in the following repository: [xArm6-Gym-Env](https://github.com/julio-design/xArm6-Gym-Env).
 The original repository also contains a similar learning implementation, but the one here has been simplified, modularized and detailed.

-The code consists of a detailed implementation of DDPG & HER with the _future_ sampling strategy, based on each algorithm's respective paper<sup>1, 2</sup>, and OpenAI [https://github.com/openai/baselines/tree/master/baselines/her](baseline's implementation of HER).
+The code consists of a detailed implementation of DDPG & HER with the _future_ sampling strategy, based on each algorithm's respective paper<sup>1, 2</sup>, and OpenAI [baseline's implementation of HER](https://github.com/openai/baselines/tree/master/baselines/her).

 ## Results